Here is a copy of the rules for Storm Dragons.

 Challenge: On your turn you play a card and then you challenge (take the challenge coin and place it on top of your dragon flight).
 Add up all your points based on dragon and storm effects.
 Then add 1 point for issuing the challenge.

 Now, each player, in turn, has a chance to beat your challenge.
 There are three possible outcomes:

-- The first challenged player (to your left) may add 1 card.
+- The first challenged player (to your left) may take a turn.
 If they can best your score, they win the challenge and you give them your dragons from this battle round.

-- If they cannot best your score, they may choose not to add a card.
+- If they cannot best your score, they may choose not to play.
 They yield.
 Then they give you the dragons they have played in this battle round.

-- The challenged player may add 1 card.
+- The challenged player may take a turn.
 If they cannot best your score, you take their dragons from this battle round.

 If you have won the challenge with the first player, you proceed to challenge the next player in clockwise order.
-You do not change anything.
+You do not change anything in your play area.
 Same storms, dragons and battle strength.
 But now you compare to that new challenger.
 If you win the next challenge, take the played dragons from the second challenger.
 If you lose, surrender your dragons.

 Continue until you have challenged each of the other players.

 If you lose and surrender your dragons, the challenge ends.
 Normal play continues for the players who are still in the battle.
 You are out and so is anyone who lost to you in the challenge.